1. STATE OF THE COMPANY'S AFFAIRS FINANCIAL HIGHLIGHTS

 In a separate meeting of Independent Directors performance of non-independentDirectors performance of the Board as a whole and performance of the Chairman wasevaluated taking in to consideration views of executive and nonexecutive Directors.

 14. MANAGEMENT DISCUSSION AND ANALYSIS:

-Managements Discussion and Analysis Report for the year under reviewas stipulated under Regulation 34 read with Schedule V to the Listing Regulations ispresented in a separate section forming part of the Annual Report.
+Management Discussion and Analysis Report (MD&A Report) for the year under reviewas stipulated under Regulation 34 read with Schedule V to the Listing Regulations ispresented in a separate section forming part of the Annual Report.

 15. CORPORATE GOVERNANCE & VIGIL MECHANISM:

 A separate Corporate Governance Report on compliance with Corporate Governancerequirements as required under Regulation 34(3) read with Schedule V to the ListingRegulations forms part of this Report.
 The same has been reviewed and certified by M/s.Godbole Bhave & Co.
 Chartered Accountants and M/s.
 Yeolekar & AssociatesChartered Accountants the Joint Auditors of the Company and Compliance Certificate inrespect thereof is given in Annexure A to this Report.

 The Company has formulated a Whistle Blower Policy details of which are furnished inthe Corporate Governance Report thereby establishing a vigil mechanism for directors andpermanent employees for reporting genuine concerns if any.